 To construct the gene regulatory network, we also integrated and imputated the regulatory relationships in brain such as the enhancers, transcription factors (TFs), miRNAs and target genes in this resource (Methods).
 For example, we used known enhancer-target genes [JEME] and found the TF binding motifs using ENCODE data and inferred the TF-target gene relationships if TFs have enriched binding motifs on the target gene’s regulatory regions such as promoters and enhancers.
 We also used Hi-C data to filter the enhancers that are not in the TAD regions for given target genes.
 In total, we included xxx enhancer-gene, xxx TF-gene, and xxx miRNA-gene regulatory linkages, providing a reference wiring network on gene regulation in brain.
-It should be noted that activations of these regulatory wires are highly attributed to the genotypes of QTLs, leading to various phenotypes.
+It should be noted that activations of these regulatory connections are highly attributed to the genotypes of QTLs, leading to various phenotypes.
 Thus, using these “wiring” regulatory relationships, we inferred the gene regulatory networks that identify the regulatory relationships on how QTLs, enhancers, and transcription factors relate to target gene expression (Methods).
 In particular, given a target gene, we found its related regulatory elements from the resource including the eQTLs, the enhancers that control its gene expression plus their cQTLs, and predicted the transcription factors (TFs) that have enriched binding sites on these enhancers and its promoter.
-We then used RNA-seq and ChIP-seq data based on the Elastic Net model with regularization that combines the L1 and L2 penalties of the lasso and ridge regressions to predict the regression coefficients of genotypes of various QTLs, the chromatin stages of enhancers, splicing patterns and TFs gene expression to the target gene expression, and identified the highly predictive relationships (i.e., large coefficients).
-We repeated this for all genes and found how various subgroups of QTLs affect gene expression; e.g., a significantly number of predictive QTLs break the TFBSs on the enhancers or promoters (xx%, Figure xxx).
+We then used RNA-seq and ChIP-seq data based on the Elastic Net model with regularization that combines the L1 and L2 penalties of the lasso and ridge regressions to predict the regression coefficients of genotypes of various QTLs, the chromatin stages of enhancers, splicing patterns and TFs gene expression to the target gene expression, and identified the highly predictive relationships (i.e., large coefficients). [[be more intuitive]] We repeated this for all genes and found how various subgroups of QTLs affect gene expression; e.g., a significantly number of predictive QTLs break the TFBSs on the enhancers or promoters (xx%, Figure xxx).
 We thus constructed a gene regulatory networks consisting of the QTLs, enhancers, TFs and target genes with high predictive relationships (Methods), revealing the biological mechanisms on how QTLs regulate the target gene expression in the adult brain.

 VIII.
 Integrative modeling to explain the molecular mechanisms for genotype-phenotype relationships in adult brain (613)

 The interaction between genotype and phenotype is a complex process, involving multiple intermediate stages including gene regulatory network.
 We thus introduce an interpretable deep-learning framework, Deep Structured Phenotype Networks (DSPN), which provides insight into how the brain genomic variants affect gene expression and regulation, and eventually predict phenotypes (Figure xxx).
-This model combines a Deep Boltzmann Machine architecture with conditional and lateral connections derived from the QTLs and regulatory networks estimated in our resource.
-On the resource website, we provide a list of DSPN pathways for each phenotype and disease.
+This model combines a Deep Boltzmann Machine architecture with conditional and lateral connections derived from the QTLs and regulatory networks estimated in our resource. [[how related to elastic]] On the resource website, we provide a list of DSPN pathways for each phenotype and disease.
 We also make the model downloadable as a set of simplified files summarizing represented genotype-phenotype pathways.
 In particular, this model integrates all high dimensional functional data types in this resource including genomics, transcriptomics, epigenetics and regulation, and genotype-phenotype relationships, and also allows us to quantitatively impute missing transcriptional and epigenetic information for samples with genotypes only.
 The model is trained as a deep generative model to represent the conditional distribution of all variables given the genotype.
 Unlike a feed-forward network, this architecture allows information to flow in top-down, bottom-up and lateral directions during inference.